vinayakaraju46/Python-Controlled-Bluetooth-car1/README.md

 __Before running the code__

-Bluetooth Python extension module to allow Python ” “developers to use system Bluetooth resources.
+Install bluetooth Python extension module to allow Python ” “developers to use system Bluetooth resources.
 PyBluez works ” “with GNU/Linux and Windows XP.

 >pip install PyBluez